Working from home doesn’t work for everyone, but here are some things that make it attractive to me…

 9. Time saved on commuting (and showering)

-I don’t want to be smug, but my commute isn’t actually that long or arduous, although it does involve a small section of the Northern Line (and I never attempt it before 9am).
+I don’t want to seem smug, but my regular commute isn’t actually that long or arduous, although it does involve a small section of the Northern Line (and I never attempt it before 9am).
 However, I love waking up and just… STARTING.
 And while it may only be a 35-minute saving on travel time, I am embarrassed by how much time I save by forgoing washing, doing my hair, applying makeup and finding clean clothes.

 10. Comfiest workwear EVER

-They may not be totally clean, and the cashmere jumper may be a tad damaged (damn you laundry gods!), but boy oh boy do my working-at-home outfits help me lean into the day.
+They may not be totally clean, and the jumper may be a tad damaged (damn you laundry gods!), but boy oh boy do my working-at-home outfits help me lean into the day.
 There are many things that can make working at home tricky, but restrictive clothing won’t be one of them.